CiaccoDavide/Unity-UI-Polygon/README.md

 [UI > Extensions > Primitives > UI Polygon]

-I wrote this script as an addition to the extension project for the new Unity UI system mantained by ddreaper (https://bitbucket.org/ddreaper/unity-ui-extensions) and because I needed to draw an hexagon in one of my games ui.
+I wrote this script as an addition to the extension project for the new Unity UI system mantained by Simon "ddreaper" Jackson (https://bitbucket.org/ddreaper/unity-ui-extensions) and because I needed to draw an hexagon in one of my games ui.

 I really recommend to try out the [Unity UI Extensions](https://bitbucket.org/ddreaper/unity-ui-extensions), but this script works also on its own: just import it in your Unity project.